ShaniRom/Airbnb/README.md

 ## How to Install and Run the Project-
 You need to write in the terminal- npm i which installs everything in the express

 Then type  - npm i nodemon
 Which opens the connection with the localhost

 ## How to Use the Project-
 You search in the navigation bar for a city and for how many guests you want staying with you.
-Or you press on one of the city cards to go to a page with a list of options for the city youve chosen.Then you press on a prefered airbnb option inorder to see more information on the prefered airbnb youve chosen.
+Or you press on one of the city cards to go to a page with a list of options for the city youve chosen.
+Then you press on a prefered airbnb option inorder to see more information on the prefered airbnb youve chosen.

 To see admin options login with username: admin, password: 000 ,"i am a"=admin.

 Made by